top of page

 1) Community based, citywide, national and international sharing of innovative contemporary art through exhibitions, performances, touring and online projects housed in the CCC Visual Art Center.
 Its signature exhibition series are XianRui (Fresh and Sharp) to promote exceptional but under-recognized artists of Chinese descent, and Present Tense, examining current trends with emerging artists’s work

 2) Community engagement activities housed under the Him Mark Lai Learning Center educates participants about Chinese American history and culture, and provides insight into the sources and inspirations of featured artists’ work.
-Annual festivals are Spring Festival, Chinatown Music Festival and Dance on Waverly, as well as year-long Chinatown tours for schoolchildren and visitors, and study-excursions.
+Annual festivals are Hungry Ghost Festival, Chinatown Pride, as well as year-long Chinatown tours for schoolchildren and visitors, and study-excursions.

 3) Creative place-making approaches designed to make Chinatown a “museum without walls” through the use of public spaces for festivals and art interventions.
-“Sunrise” public art on the Dr. Rolland and Kathryn Lowe Community Bridge, Central Subway Public Art Murals at Wentworth, Ross Alley, and Walter U Lum Place are recent additions.
+“Sunrise” public art on the Dr. Rolland and Kathryn Lowe Community Bridge, Central Subway Public Art Murals at Wentworth, Ross Alley, and Walter U Lum Place.

 History